dchung07/car_rental_system/README.md

 -> Remember to create cardHTML for when there are no exact results (removed it previously)

 -> I want to make it so clicking on the button to go from sub to main modal, if clicking on a different one (e.g. brand to type) then it should switch automatically instead of closing sub modal

+-> To-Do

+-> Start brainstorming how the reservation section will work

+-> Click image to flip to show another type of image

+-> Must add modularity it is getting too difficult to see what is happening!